Zlimon/runemanager/readme.md

 # Quick Installation
 If you are already familiar with Laravel and setting up a Laravel application with Nginx or Apache, just follow these instructions.
 If not, visit our [wiki](https://github.com/Zlimon/RuneManager-OSRS/wiki/Installing-RuneManager-(Linux)-(MySQL)-(Nginx)) for clear instructions on how to install everything you need!

+To have scheduled actions such as hiscore synchronization, it is recommended to host RuneManager with Linux

 ## Linux
 1. Create a folder and give your current user ownership of it.